-- Power Button: Tap to turn the stereo on and off. - Bluetooth® Settings: Tap to use a Bluetooth device with the stereo.
-A Bluetooth device must be connected in order for the icon to appear. - = Auxiliary Settings: Tap to use an Auxiliary device with the stereo.
-Default setting. - Forward: Tap to advance forward through tracks. - = Rewind: Tap to move back through tracks. - = Pause/Play: Tap to pause and play tracks.
+Power Button: Tap to turn the stereo on and off.

+Bluetooth® Settings: Tap to use a Bluetooth device with the stereo.
+A Bluetooth device must be connected in order for the icon to appear.

+= Auxiliary Settings: Tap to use an Auxiliary device with the stereo.
+Default setting.

+Forward: Tap to advance forward through tracks.

+= Rewind: Tap to move back through tracks.

+= Pause/Play: Tap to pause and play tracks.

-• Acoustic Settings: Tap to access the audio submenu, page 39.
+Acoustic Settings: Tap to access the audio submenu, page 37.

-= Invert Button: Tap to invert the display image.
+= Back Button: Tap to go back to the Home Menu.

-Artist Name Track Name = Artist/Track: Will display the artist and track information, if it is available.
+Artist Name Track Name

+= Artist/Track: Will display the artist and track information, if it is available.
 If the information is not available this part will be blank.
 If the information provided is too long, the maximum number of characters will be display follow by dots ("...").